GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 3. Use Gradle to build and run the job to perform DLP operations on a CSV file stored in Amazon S3.
 The results will be written to BigQuery.

+    Update the `filePattern` and `awsRegion` parameters with appropriate values in the following command.
 ```
 gradle build